Top 10 The Most Expensive Restaurants In New York City

 Cuisine: French

-Expensive restaurants have long been a hotspot for high-profile diners, and Jean-Georges in New York City is no exception.
-The luxury eatery offers French cuisine that appeals to wealthy and powerful people including President Donald Trump and Senator Mitt Romney, both of whom were seen eating dinner here in 2016.
+High-profile diners have long frequented pricey eateries, and Jean-Georges in New York City is no exception.
+President Donald Trump and Senator Mitt Romney, both of whom were spotted having dinner here in 2016, enjoy the upscale restaurant's French cuisine, which is popular with wealthy and influential people.

-So high-profile people eat here, but what does Jean-Georges actually serve?
-The menu might change depending on the season, but you’ll typically find unique dishes with expensive ingredients.
-For example, one selection includes sautéed frog legs while another offers “Warm Glazed Potatoes with Caviar, Tapioca and Herbs.”
+Hence, celebrities frequent this restaurant, but what does Jean-Georges actually serve?
+Depending on the season, the menu may change, but you can usually expect to find special dishes made with pricey ingredients.
+Sauteed frog legs are one option, while "Warm Glazed Potatoes with Caviar, Tapioca and Herbs" is another.

 8. L’Appart